Azerbaijan–Pakistan relations: Cultural connections

 The 14th-century Multani Caravanserai in Baku, Azerbaijan, was built to house visiting Multani merchants in the city.

 The relationship between Pakistan and Azerbaijan continues to develop in the religious and cultural spheres.
 There is a special branch of the language department at Baku State University specifically dedicated to the study of Urdu.

 In the spring of 1996, the Joint Declaration on the twinning of the Azerbaijani city of Ganja with the Pakistani city of Multan was adopted.
 In 2004, in the city of Islamabad, in two languages – English and Urdu, the book "On the works of the prominent Azerbaijani thinker Jalil Mammadguluzadeh" was published.

-In 2005 an earthquake occurred on the territory of Pakistan, in particular, in the city of Muzaffarabad.
+In 2005, an earthquake occurred on the territory of Pakistan, in particular, in the city of Muzaffarabad.
 Azerbaijan, led by Ilham Aliyev, rendered assistance to the affected country by a material amount of one and a half million dollars.
 On the initiative of the chairman of the Heydar Aliyev Foundation, in the rural area of Rara, in the city of Muzaffarabad, construction of a secondary school on a modern model had begun.
 Its grand opening was held in February 2008.
 The Fund also allocated funds for the construction of a new block of the medical clinic of the Khyber Eye Foundation in Peshawar.

+In 2025, Pakistan and Azerbaijan strengthened bilateral cooperation in areas including trade, energy, culture and tourism, building on growing travel links between the two countries.
+In 2024, approximately 80,924 Pakistani visitors travelled to Azerbaijan, an increase of about 47 % compared with 2023, while by the first nine months of 2025 over 66,000 Pakistanis had visited, marking continued growth in tourism flows.
+Pakistani arrivals have increased substantially from around 46,586 in 2019, reflecting a rising interest in Azerbaijan as a destination for leisure and business travel.
+Azerbaijan’s visa facilitation initiatives, including the ASAN Visa programme, have been noted for helping boost tourist numbers by making travel easier for Pakistani nationals.